 The Aeronautical Fixed Telecommunications Network (AFTN) is a worldwide system that provides point-to-point communications for text messages.
 Access to the AFTN network is restricted to terminals that are operated in controlled locations, such as Air Traffic Control Centres and MCCs.
 This network may operate at fairly low data rates (i.e., 300 or 9600 baud).
 Communications procedures for the AFTN are controlled by ICAO and are detailed in Annex 10 to the Convention on International Civil Aviation, Volume II, Communication Procedures.
-Guidance for using AFTN for MCC-to-MCC communications is provided at Annex H to this document.
+Guidance for using AFTN is provided at Annex H to this document.